marynadevops/kbot-devsecops/README.md

 ### Modify and Debug

-Remember, cloned repo may not match your local non-pushed changes.
+Remember, repo cloned by the snipopets below may not match your local non-pushed changes.

 ```sh
 cd $(git rev-parse --show-toplevel)